 Whether or not a battery system is included.

 Solar Capacity: The capacity of the system (or the 'size' of the system) will also contribute to site qualification.
-Homes with large roofs and relatively high energy usage more easily qualify as they can benefit most due to the economy of scale.
+Homes with large roofs and relatively high energy usage more easily qualify, as they can benefit most from the economy of scale.
 On the other hand, homes with very limited usable roof space for solar panels, especially complex hipped roofs, may offer limited solar potential.

 Complexity: Our team is experienced in installing solar power systems in various situations, including very large off-grid power systems and steep roofs.
 In some cases, the complexity of a project and increased installation costs might outweigh the benefits.
 Factors including the characteristics of the building or roof, the existing electrical system, or the terrain available for ground mounting may significantly impact the feasibility and cost-effectiveness of a project.
 If we believe that the costs may outweigh the benefits, we will let you know if we think it is reasonable or not to move forward.
 In some cases, we may decline a project due to excessive complexity if we do not believe could produce a desirable outcome.
 Thankfully, these situations are rare, and we are experienced in addressing highly complex scenarios.